-- A. 34 credit hours in political science, at least 21 of which must be upper-division - B. 9 credit hours in core courses (PLSI 1301, 1331, 1342) - C. At least one course in political theory
+- I. Departmental requirements: - A. 34 credit hours in political science, at least 21 of which must be upper-division - B. 9 credit hours in core courses (PLSI 1301, 1331, 1342) - C. At least one course in political theory

 II.
 University requirements: completion of all other required elements of the Pathways curriculum and at least 124 credit hours.